FriendsOfAkeneo/IcecatConnector/README.md

 ## Build attributes mappings

 This is a big setup step.
-The opération consists in mapping Akeneo attributes on Icecat features.
+The operation consists in mapping Akeneo attributes on Icecat features.
+This can be splitted in three steps:
+* download the full Icecat features CSV file.
+It provides an empty CSV file ready for the mapping.
+* map needed features ID with Akeneo attributes codes in the CSV file.
+This step can be very long if you have many attributes to map.
+* upload the CSV mapping.

+You will find more documentation on mapping in the [docs folder](docs/mapping.md).

+## Enrich products

 *TODO*